Guizmo12/gizmoglovesmocap/README.md

 ### **How to build:**
 I have cut some slit of the glove to waive the flexsensor trough.
-You can use a different way of course, but be sure the base is fixed and the tip can mmove foward and backward easily
+You can use a different way of course, but be sure the base is fixed and the tip can move foward and backward easily

 <img src="https://github.com/user-attachments/assets/8ab241df-8c4b-4965-ade1-8f581a6688fd" alt="build1" width="400"/>

 <img src="https://github.com/user-attachments/assets/f1bb9be3-0689-4c46-ab3f-3d9bbeb75066" alt="build2" width="400"/>

 Wiring is easy just solder wires to all of the same side of the flex sensor and solder to GND pin.
 And the other site to the Feather pins